Utsav-gajera/Attendance-System/README.md

 Ensure your Firebase project is correctly linked, and you can now start using the app!

-**Usage**
+7. **Usage**
-*Students*: Log in and scan the class QR code to mark attendance.
+Students: Log in and scan the class QR code to mark attendance.
-*Teachers*: Log in to view the list of students who have attended.
+**Teachers**: Log in to view the list of students who have attended.
 Contributing
 If you'd like to contribute to this project, feel free to submit pull requests or report issues.